 Do You Have a Januvia Death Lawsuit?

 The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Januvia lawsuits.
-We are handling individual litigation nationwide and currently accepting new Januvia pancreatic cancer and thyroid cancer death cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new Januvia pancreatic cancer death cases in all 50 states.

-Free Januvia Death Lawsuit Evaluation: If your loved one died from thyroid cancer or pancreatic cancer after taking Januvia, you should contact our law firm immediately.
+Free Januvia Death Lawsuit Evaluation: If your loved one died from pancreatic cancer after taking Januvia, you should contact our law firm immediately.
 You may be entitled to compensation by filing a Januvia death suit and we can help.